GabiUp2/BookClub_local_poc/README.md

   - [ ] Optional: Add parser for tool for parsing GC profiling output into Grafana as a panel
   - [ ] Optional: Add parser for tool for parsing heap profiling output into Grafana as a panel
   - [ ] Optional: Add parser for tool for parsing thread profiling output into Grafana as a panel
-- [ ] Optional: Add Mimir as storage for metrics
+- [ ] Optional: Add Mimir as storage for metrics - jsut to see hwo to set it up

 ## 7) Troubleshooting
 - If models are local (Ollama), ensure `OLLAMA_HOST` is reachable from container (use `host.docker.internal` on mac/win, or host IP on linux).